qaware/go-offline-maven-plugin/Readme.md

 Note that Plugins are not consistent about where they pull their dynamic dependencies from.
 Some use the Plugin-Repository , some the Main-Repository.
 If one doesn't work, try the other.

-### Downloading Sources
+### Downloading Sources and Javadoc
-The plugin can also download the source files of the project's transitive dependencies.
+The plugin can also download the source files and/or javadoc of the project's transitive dependencies.
 This behaviour can either be activated via the pom.xml or a command line parameter.

     <plugin>